peterbrittain/asciimatics/doc/source/widgets.rst

 ~~~~~~~~~
 A callback is just a function that you pass into another function to be
 called when the associated event occurs.
 In asciimatics, they can usually be
-identified by the fact that they start with "on_" and correspond to a
+identified by the fact that they start with `on` and correspond to a
 significant input action from the user, e.g. `on_click`.

 When writing your application, you simply need to decide which events you